Michael Jubinville, MPH

-The good news is that testicular cancer is uncommon and highly curable.
+The good news is that testicular cancer is uncommon and curable, especially if found early.
 Treatment advances have led to a much lower death rate from this cancer than in the past.
-There is an 85%-90% five-year survival rate, and a 99% survival rate for testicular cancer that is found in the earliest stages.
+There is a 95% survival rate for testicular cancer that is found in the early stages.

 As with most cancers, the key to the best outcomes are awareness and early detection.

-Testicular cancer is something that may be detected by you.
-Some doctors suggest doing regular testicular self-exams which may allow you to detect changes, even small ones.
+Testicular cancer is something that you can detect.
+Some doctors suggest doing regular testicular self-exams, which may allow you to detect changes, even small ones.
 These changes may also be detected by a sexual partner.
 Here are some signs to be aware of:

-More advanced testicular cancer may cause other symptoms, such as lower back pain, nausea, or vomiting.
+More advanced testicular cancer may cause other symptoms, such as lower back pain, nausea, vomiting, or coughing up blood.

-The American Cancer Society recommends that men ages 20-39 years with average risk have a physical exam every 3 years.
+The American Cancer Society recommends that men aged 20 years and older with average risk have their testicles examined during a regular physical exam.
 These exams will include screening for certain cancers.
 If you have a high risk for testicular cancer, like a family history, you may need to do more.
 Take some time to discuss your risk with your doctor and find out how to protect yourself.